NascentCore/WandBDemo/README.md

 # WandBDemo

-A demo of using WandB to monitor and log information about training
+A demo of using WandB to monitor and log information about training.